solargrammars/solargrammars.github.io/_drafts/color-gates.md

 ---

-We have explored the relationship of language and colors from both word character level perspectives, but in isolation.
+We have explored the relationship of language and colors from both word and character level perspectives, but in isolation.
 Then, the natural question that arises is what if subword structures play an important role in color grounding?
+In other words, what if we combine character and word level representations when modeling color-language relationships?

-When we reviewed the results of the experiments on character level description generation, we found quite interesting examples where, as we progressed on the sequences of characters, the generated colors suddenly changed.
-That was the case of descriptions such as `Strawberry Lipstick` (or something like that), where the generation up the character `w` was giving us a brown-ish color, naturally associated with the word `straw`, which was also present during training.
+When we reviewed the results of the experiments on color generation from descriptions using a character level recurrent model, we found quite interesting examples where, as we progressed on the sequences of characters, the generated colors suddenly changed.
+That was the case of descriptions such as `Strawberry lipstick` (or something like that), where the generation up the character `w` was giving us a brown-ish color, naturally associated with the word `straw`, which was also present during training.